Tokazama/AxisIndices.jl/docs/src/internals_of_indexing.md

 # Internals of Indexing

-Indexing has 3 steps.
+This section is those who want to understand how indexing is implemented in `AxisIndices` and some of the logic behind it.
+It goes over:

+* The three steps of indexing.
     1. Mapping to indices
     2. Retrieving elements
     3. Reconstructing axes
+* Introduction to `AxisIndicesStyle` traits

 ## Mapping to Indices